 During your appointment, your vet will identify the underlying cause, and treatment will start to prevent further detrimental effects.
 Because of the varied reasons, the treatment for anisocoria depends on the underlying disease responsible.

 If your cat has anisocoria that appears to alternate between eyes, this is called feline spastic pupil syndrome.
 This is a symptom of the Feline Leukemia Virus (FeLV).
 Other clinical signs of this viral infection are:

 - Dull, poor-quality coat

-Thankfully, there is a vaccine for FeLV that kittens can have from the age of 8 weeks.
+Thankfully, there is also a vaccine for FeLV kittens can have from 8 weeks of age.
 It is recommended for all cats that go outside and could come into contact with infected cats.
-If you haven’t already, I suggest getting your cat vaccinated to protect against this nasty and life-threatening infection.
+If you haven’t already, I suggest vaccinating your cat to protect against this nasty and life-threatening infection.

 8. Ocular Tumors

 There is a possibility that your cat has big pupils because of an ocular tumor.
 Ocular tumors can press on the muscles or vessels in the eye, meaning they cannot constrict as usual.

 These tumors also cause intense pain in the eye region.
 As already discussed, pain has a direct correlation with pupil dilation.
 Other symptoms include: